RPTechs/clickup-playbooks-mcp/README.md

 # ClickUp Playbooks MCP Server

-A Model Context Protocol (MCP) server that provides access to ClickUp documents specifically from the RPNet->Playbooks folder.
+A Model Context Protocol (MCP) server that provides access to ClickUp documents specifically from the RPNet->Playbooks->Playbook Instructions folder.
 This server enables AI assistants to retrieve, analyze, and answer questions about playbook documents including estimations, descriptions, and requirements.

 ## Features

-- **Folder-Specific Access**: Only retrieves documents from the RPNet->Playbooks folder in ClickUp
+- **Folder-Specific Access**: Only retrieves documents from the RPNet->Playbooks->Playbook Instructions folder in ClickUp
 - **Document Analysis**: Automatically extracts estimations, requirements, descriptions, and complexity levels from playbook content
 - **Question Answering**: Provides intelligent responses about playbook estimations, requirements, and descriptions
 - **Search Functionality**: Search through playbooks using natural language queries